evaera/roblox-lua-promise/lib/README.md

     - name: async
       tags: [ 'constructor' ]
       desc: |
-        The same as [[Promise.new]], except it implicitly uses [[Promise.spawn]] internally.
+        The same as [[Promise.new]], except it allows yielding.
 Use this if you want to yield inside your Promise body.

         If your Promise body does not need to yield, such as when attaching `resolve` to an event listener, you should use [[Promise.new]] instead.

         ::: tip
-        Promises created with [[Promise.async]] don't begin executing until the next `RunService.Heartbeat` event, even if the executor function doesn't yield itself. <a href="/roblox-lua-promise/lib/Details.html#yielding-in-promise-executor">Learn more</a>
+        Promises created with [[Promise.async]] don't begin executing until the next `RunService.Heartbeat` event, even if the executor function doesn't yield itself.
+This is to ensure that Promises produced from a function are either always synchronous or always asynchronous. <a href="/roblox-lua-promise/lib/Details.html#yielding-in-promise-executor">Learn more</a>
         :::

         ```lua